Can a Process Server Leave Papers at Your Door in California?

 Why Proper Service Documentation Matters

-If a process server left papers at your door or with someone at your home, those papers may constitute valid substitute service under CCP 415.20.
-You typically have 30 days after service to respond to a civil complaint (or the time specified in the summons).
-Do not ignore documents left at your door — consult an attorney if you're unsure how to proceed.
-Ignoring served documents can result in a default judgment against you.
+If a process server left papers with someone at your home — a spouse, roommate, family member, or other adult — those papers may constitute valid substitute service under CCP § 415.20.
+You typically have 30 days after effective service to respond to a civil complaint (or the time specified in the summons).
+Substitute service is complete 10 days after the mailing, so your actual response window starts from that date.

 Frequently Asked Questions